COVID-19 Safety Protocol

 Masking and Gear Sanitization

-• At field days and trainings, masks are required when in congregated in groups greater than 5 people.
+• At field days and trainings, masks are encouraged, though not required, when congregated in groups greater than 5 people.

-• Participants should keep their masks accessible while at a Bark event (i.e. in your pocket or around your neck rather than in a backpack).
+• Participants should keep their masks accessible while at a Bark event (i.e. in your backpack).

 • Bark no longer requires that gear be sanitized between use.
 If you would like to sanitize your gear, alcohol wipes will be available for use upon request.
 We encourage participants to sanitize any equipment that they use near their face (i.e. binoculars or a clinometer) before passing to someone else for immediate use.